PhilippeR26/Starknet-WalletAccount/doc/migrateToGetStarknetV4.md

 }
 message: 'An error occurred (NOT_ERC20)';
 ```
-- If the token is already displayed, the result is `true`.
+- If the token is already displayed, no UI change, the result is `true`.
 - If the user decline the proposal, the method fails with this error :
 ```typescript
 interface USER_REFUSED_OP {